Guide

 Pay Annual Dues

 Every year, you pay maintenance fees — think of them as property taxes for your timeshare.
 These go up 4–7% every year and have never gone down in 30+ years.
+See 2026 dues for every resort.

 It Eventually Expires